fcrepo4-labs/fcrepo-api-x/src/site/markdown/execution-and-routing.md

 This execution engine supports the intercepting modality.
 It operates by proxying a request or response to a service instance, and inspecting the response.
 Like the generic endpoint proxy, it adds a header `Apix-Ldp-Resource` to the request before sending it to the consumed service instance.

-* If the response is a 2xx code with no body, the extension will pass the request unmodified.
+* If the response  from a given service is a 2xx code with no body, the extension will pass the request unmodified.
 Headers will be merged.
-* If the response is a 2xx code with a body,   the body of the request will be substituted with the response body.
+* If the response from a given service is a 2xx code with a body,   the body of the request will be substituted with the response body.
 Headers will be merged.
-* If the response is a redirect, it will be followed.
-* If the response an error (4xx+), that response will immediately be returned to the client.
+* If the response from a given service is an error or redirect (3xx+), that response will immediately be returned to the client.

+Responses from the repository are also intercepted and passed to the extension under similar rules:

+* If the response from a given service is a 2xx, headers will be merged, and the body will be replaced, if present
+* If the response from a given service is an error or redirect, it is ignored.

 <h4><a id="intercepting-example" href="#intercepting-example" class="anchor">Intercepting Example</a></h4>